GreetingsEarthling/BloodDonationSystem/README.md

    - **Exit** (Quit the application)

 2. **Admin Operations**:
-   - Upon providing the correct password, the admin can view the status of all blood packets available in the bank.
+   - Upon providing the correct password ("catdog"), the admin can view the status of all blood packets available in the bank.

 3. **Donor Operations**:
    - The donor provides personal details and selects the blood group they wish to donate to.